-Scienter or Intent Under the False Claims Act Does Not Require Proof of Specific Intent
+Scienter Under the False Claims Act Does Not Require Proof of Specific Intent

 As amended by the Fraud Enforcement and Recovery Act of 2009, a person is liable under the False Claims Act if he “knowingly makes, uses, or causes to be made or used, a false record or statement material to a false or fraudulent claim.”
 There is no requirement to prove that a false statement was made with the intent that it would result in the federal government paying the claim.